Treatment for kidney cancer

 Scans

-If your doctor finds a small kidney cancer on a scan, you may have another scan of your kidney after 3 months.
+If your doctor finds a small kidney cancer on a scan, you may have another scan of your kidney after 3 to 6 months.
+And another 1 year after starting active surveillance.
 This is to see if the cancer has grown.
 You might have:

 You may also have an x-ray of your chest.
 This is to check the cancer hasn’t spread to your lungs.

-If the cancer hasn't grown, your doctor will talk to you about having regular scans.
+If the cancer hasn't grown, your doctor will talk to you about continuing with regular scans.
 How often you have them depends on the cancer.
-This may be:
+This may be every year.
+After 5 years your doctor will talk with you about whether to continue the scans or not.

 Find out more about these scans and x-rays in our tests A to Z